sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-00.md

 ## Activity 3: Workshop Structure and Overview Session

-While the Azure Services are deploying we will have a presentation to cover on the structure for this workshop for today as well as provide an introduction and overview of multi-agent sytems.
+While the Azure Services are deploying we will have a presentation to cover on the structure for this workshop for today as well as provide an introduction and overview of multi-agent systems.

+### Workshop Module Overview

+This workshop consists of 6 progressive modules:

+- **Module 0**: Prerequisites and Setup (this module)
+- **Module 1**: Creating Your First Agent
+- **Module 2**: Connecting Agents to Memory
+- **Module 3**: Agent Specialization
+- **Module 4**: Multi-Agent Orchestration
+- **Module 5**: Lessons Learned, Agent Futures, Q&A
+- **Module 6**: Converting to Model Context Protocol (MCP)

+**Module 6** introduces advanced architectural patterns using the Model Context Protocol (MCP), showing how to convert your multi-agent system from native LangChain tools to a standardized, loosely-coupled architecture that enables better team collaboration and maintainability.

 ## Activity 4: Configure Environment Variables